 Former Ontario PC Leader Patrick Brown threw his hat in the ring for Brampton’s top job at the eleventh hour on Friday afternoon.

-After Doug Ford announced he was cancelling the election for Peel Regional Chair, a position Brown was running for, Brown submitted his nomination for the mayoralty race in Brampton just shy of a half hour before the 2 p.m. deadline.
+After Doug Ford announced he was canceling the election for Peel Regional Chair, a position Brown was running for, Brown submitted his nomination for the mayoralty race in Brampton just shy of a half hour before the 2 p.m. deadline.

 Brown, who has never lived in Brampton before, says he practiced law here at one point in his brief law career.
 Brown had also spent a lot of time publicizing his Mississauga address for weeks during his campaign for Regional Chair.